IST-DASLab/PanzaMail/README.md

 Note that these task-specific configs can, in some cases, be used to override base configs.
  Specific use cases, such as hyperparameter tuning, are covered in more detail in `scripts/README.md`.

 1. Data preparation: `configs/data_preparation.yaml`.
-Additionally, a custom user config must be added under `config/users/` (see below).
+Additionally, a custom user config must be created under `config/users/` (see below).
 1. Finetuning: the main config is in `configs/panza_finetuning.yaml` and the method-specific ones are in `configs/finetuning/`
 1. Serving: Serving consists of two parts - a serving infrastructure (that we call 'writer') that runs the LLM and so converts prompts to Panza outputs, and an `interface`, which presents the outputs in a useful form - through a command-line interface, a web interface, a gmail client, or in a bulk `.json` format (useful for evaluation).
 The configs for serving are in `panza_writer.yaml`, and for the interfaces, under `configs/interfaces`.

 <!-- 💬 -->
 These scripts are described in more detail in `scripts/README.md`, but a few customizations need to happen immediately.
 :warning: Before continuing, make sure you complete the following setup:
-- Copy `users/default.yaml` to `users/[YOURNAME].yaml`.
-If this is skipped, perform the following modifications on `users/default.yaml` directly.
-A useful tip for choosing the name of `[YOURNAME]` is to set it to the output of `whoami`.
-If you modify the default yaml, you will need specify `user=default` as an extra flag in the succeeding steps.
+- Perform the following modifications on `users/default.yaml` directly.
+If running Panza for multiple users, copy this file to, for example, `users/jen.yaml` and specify the user in Panza training commands.
 - In the user config, set the email address and username.
 The email address should be the sender address in the exported emails.
 (Panza uses this to edit out responses and other emails sent by a different author in the `.mbox` dump.).
 The username does not have to link to the email itself - it is simply used as a name for the various data files that will come out of the data preparation process.
 A handy way to set this is if you set it to be the output of the `whoami` call in your shell.
 - Modify the personal prompt in `prompt_preambles/user_preamble.txt` to include some basic information about yourself that Panza can use to customize your emails with your correct full name, address, phone number, etc.